thinkingmachines/bqup/README.md

 ## Disclaimers

-bqup is maintained on a **best effort** basis:
+bqup is **no longer being maintained**

-- No amount of official time is currently being dedicated to the regular maintenance of this project.
+- There are currently no plans to maintain this project.
 - Thinking Machines does not make any guarantees about the quality of the software.

-Thinking Machines reserves the rights to:

-- refuse to resolve issues
-- close issues without resolution
-- request changes to pull requests
-- reject pull requests outright